wna-se/flexible-starter-kit-storage-and-interfaces/quickstart-sda.md

 ### Adding TLS to internet facing services

-Internet facing services such as e.g. `s3inbox`, `download` and `mock-oidc`, need to be secured via TLS certification.
-This can be most conveniently achieved by using [letsencrypt](https://letsencrypt.org/getting-started/) as Certificate Authority.
-Assuming shell access to your web host, a convenient way to set this up is through  installing certbot (or any other ACME client supported by letsencrypt).
-Detailed instructions on setting up `certbot` for different system configurations can be found [here](https://certbot.eff.org/).
+Internet facing services such as `s3inbox`, `download` and `mock-oidc`, need to be secured via TLS certification.
+This can be most conveniently achieved by using [Let's Encrypt](https://letsencrypt.org/getting-started/) as Certificate Authority.
+Assuming shell access to your web host, a convenient way to set this up is through installing Certbot (or any other ACME client supported by Let's Encrypt).
+Detailed instructions on setting up Certbot for different systems can be found [here](https://certbot.eff.org/).

 ## Authentication for users (mock or AAI)

-To interact with SDA services, users need to provide jw token authentication.
+To interact with SDA services, users need to provide [JSON Web Token](https://jwt.io/) (JWT) authentication.
 Ultimately, tokens can be fetched by [LS-AAI](https://lifescience-ri.eu/ls-login/) upon user login to an OIDC relaying party (RP) service that is [registered with LS-AAI](https://spreg-legacy.aai.elixir-czech.org/).
 An example of such an RP service is the [sda-auth](https://github.com/neicnordic/sda-auth) service, which however not included in the present stack.

 For the starter-kit, jw tokens can be issued by the included `mock-oidc` service and used for authentication instead.
 The `mock-oidc` is a simple Python implementation that mimics the basic OIDC functionality of LS-AAI.
 It does not require user authentication and serves a valid token through its `/token` endpoint: